April 29, 2025

 Here are 10 tips for coming up with the perfect name for your podcast.

-1. Brainstorm broadly
+1. Brainstorm podcast name ideas

 For example, if you're going to start a podcast about money, you might think to use words like “money,” “budget,” and “saving.”
 But The Financial Feminist went with a related term that added some alliteration instead.
 With “financial” the show's name rolls off the tongue and gives listeners more information about its message.